dacaldera/CFTA_Spring2021/Course Materials/Project Sheets/Project_2_Digital_Collage.md

 ## The idea with this project is to put our coding skills to creative use.
 Ask yourself: How can I use creative coding to make something that unique and expressive, and individually *me*?

-## Guide Suggestion:
+## Guide:
+#Plan
-* **Plan** - Sketch out an idea with pencil and paper.
+* Sketch out an idea with pencil and paper.
 Label out the parts of the sketch, such as colors, rotations, repetitions, movement, etc. The more planning the better

+# Drawing Order
-* **Drawing Order** - Looking at your sketch, determine the order in which things will be drawn to the screen.
+* Looking at your sketch, determine the order in which things will be drawn to the screen.
 Fore xample, the background would be drawn first so maybe the background goes at the top of the list, etc. So yur drawing list might look somethign like this:
 >1.
 Background
 >2. grid of orange cat images
 >3. yarn ball that bounces around the screen